The AME3 Rules

 - Teams are responsible for self-managing all work within a Match.

-- The System Leads are ensuring adequate work and communication structures are in place to support the Teams throughout a Match.
+- The System Leads ensure adequate work and communication structures are in place to support the Teams throughout a Match.

 - Only the Owner has the authority to cancel or restart a Match.